b-shrp/cryptocodes/content/codes.md

 author = "CryptoCodes"
 +++
 # Gimme that Free Free Cash Money #
 Referral codes reward you and your friends for pushing them to sign up with an exchange.
 Promos come and go.
-It kinda sucks to engage them in what feels like an MLM scheme even though EVERYYBODY WINS@!@! :|  I've got you for now.
-Send your friends here to show them why they should use your referral code instead.
+It kinda sucks to engage them in what feels like an MLM scheme even though EVERYYBODY WINS@!@! :|  I've got your back.
+Then send your friends here to show them why they should use your referral code instead.

 ## The Links ##
 Here's what you want.
 In order of value earned.
+**Total Earned: $142.68**
+**Total Invest: $626.78**

 ### Coinberry.com ###
 - https://app.coinberry.com/invite/f60db6d7677